Becoming a Member

 Club guns are available for members and probationary members to use at no additional cost.

 Membership of the club gives full access to all types of shooting, both at the club's indoor range and outdoor range.
 There is no part membership, even if for example you only wish to shoot airgun on a single night.
 You do not have to take part in all the types of shooting disciplines that we offer, but full membership does give you the right to take part in all club activities on all occasions that we are open.

 Please note that the minimum age for full membership is 18.
 We do have a junior section, admission to which is decided on a case-by-case basis.
 See our Juniors page for full details.

 Your First Visit

-You do not need any sort of licence, or certificate to visit the Club and shoot as a probationary member, but a minimum of 18 visits within a 6 month period are necessary before full membership can be granted.
+You do not need any sort of licence, or certificate to visit the Club and shoot as a probationary member,

 If you are under 18 years old, please see our juniors page before going any further.